 D. Malachi 2:17- "How have we wearied Him? " The people had been faulting God for His management of world affairs.
 They thought that those who do good (i.e. themselves) were the ones who suffered while those that did evil (i.e. everyone else) were blessed.
 They did not see that they considered themselves righteous but, they were acting wickedly!

-E. Malachi 3:7- "How shall we return??
-What they really mean here is "How can you say return when we are already close to you?
+E. Malachi 3:7- "How shall we return?"
+What they really mean here is "How can you say return when we're already close to you?

 G. Malachi 3:13-15 - "How have we spoken against thee?"
 All along the people had been questioning, despising, defiling, attacking, and withholding.
 But they were so self righteous that they considered their actions were justified.